15 Wellington Tips: Everything the Wind City Doesn't Tell You Upfront

 7. Weta Workshop Tours Sell Out

-The expanded Weta Workshop Unleashed experience in Miramar (15 minutes by bus from CBD) is a 1.5-hour guided tour through miniature sets, prosthetics, weapons, and creature design from Lord of the Rings, Avatar, and dozens of other films.
+The expanded Weta Workshop Unleashed experience in Miramar (15 minutes by bus from the CBD) is a 1.5-hour guided tour through miniature sets, prosthetics, weapons, and creature design from Lord of the Rings, Avatar, and dozens of other films.
 NZD $45.

 8. Mount Victoria for Sunset and Lord of the Rings